pytask-dev/pytask-r/README.rst

         pass

-If you are wondering why the function body is empty, know that pytask-r replaces the body with an predefined internal function.
+If you are wondering why the function body is empty, know that pytask-r replaces the body with a predefined internal function.
 See the section on implementation details for more information.